travis-ci/docs-travis-ci-com/blog/_posts/2013-10-28-state-of-the-mac-builds-part-ii.md

 iOS 7 has been delayed until tomorrow, Friday November 8th.
 We're very sorry for this additional delay and will update the blog as soon as we have more news.

+**Update II**: We are continuing to work with our infrastructure partner on the update.
+The setup is taking longer than expected, we anticipate the update to be finished over the weekend.